Vamsi-lll/Python-GUI/QR-Generator/README.md

 # 🎯 QR Code Generator – Python GUI

-A sleek and easy-to-use desktop application for generating QR codes using a custom GUI built with Python's Tkinter library.
+A sleek and easy-to-use desktop application for generating QR codes using a custom GUI built with Python's customTkinter library.

 ---

 ## 🚀 Features

-- 🖥️ Graphical Interface powered by Tkinter
+- 🖥️ Graphical Interface powered by CustomTkinter
 - 📸 Live preview of the generated QR code
 - 🎨 High error correction and clean output
 - 🧾 Option to save QR code as a PNG image